saltyorg/docs/docs/apps/autoscan.md

 `ls /mnt/unionfs/*.bin` will give you the list of files you should enter here.
 </details>

+### Manual Scan URL

+The manual scan URL will be https://autoscan.YOUR_DOMAIN/triggers/manual.
+Usage is described in the autoscan docs linked below.

 ### A-Train

 Autoscan can monitor Google Drive changes via a trigger called "Bernard".
 The code behind Bernard can sometimes get out of sync with the state of Google Drive and miss things, so now we are using A-Train.